yseulthb/yseulthb.github.io/_pages/projects.md

 It takes no more than 15 minutes and it's fun to do! <br>
 ➡️ Link to the experiment: <a href="http://isemsurvey.mbb.univ-montp2.fr/pattern/">http://isemsurvey.mbb.univ-montp2.fr/pattern/</a>  <br>
 You can also share the link around you!

+### Project 4: Community tank
+With two undergrad students from UMBC, we are starting a project that will combine experiments and outreach.
+We will have a community tank that hosts 4 males and 4 females of two different darter species (*E. flabellare* and *E. olmstedi*).
+We will gather individuals from populations that share the same habitat (sympatric) and individuals from populations that do not (allopatric).
+We are interested in the dynamics of intra- and interspecific interactions and how they vary between the different populations. <br>
+We will also use this project to show what we are studying in our lab with an explanation board and some fun activities to create more engagement.
+We will have two identical tanks, one facing the public and one hiding from it.
+We want to determine whether public exposure might be a stressor for our little fish.
+So far, there is very few sutdies on fish welfare and we don't really know how they feel about being exposed.
+We'll measure the cortisol level as a stress indicator and compare the two tanks to see who might be more stressd.
+Stay tuned!

 -----------